How To Win The Listing Every Time By Thinking Like The Seller!

 8. Outside of Having A Buyer, What Is The 2nd Most Important Concern of the Seller?

 No!
 The seller wants ongoing communication during the listing term.
 There is nothing worse for a seller than to hire an agent and then to never hear from the agent.
-If you want referrals after the listing sellers... stay-in-touch communication with the seller while you had the listing is what generates referrals.
+If you want referrals after the listing sells... stay-in-touch communication with the seller while you had the listing is what generates referrals.

 9. What Is The Best Sales Close With A Seller?